 Artificial reefs are utilised world-wide to enhance fishing opportunities, by creating additional habitat for local aquatic organisms and fish.
 The NSW DPI artificial reef program is building offshore reefs to enhance recreational fishing.
 We use innovative and state of the art reef designs to deflect currents to create eddies and upwelling’s to provide intricate habitats for a variety of fish species.

-Offshore artificial reefs that were previously announced and still to be deployed include Batemans Bay & Jervis Bay.
+Offshore artificial reefs that were previously announced and still to be deployed include Forster.

-DPI will update this webpage with new information as these new reef projects develop and move towards construction.
+DPI will update this webpage with new information as this new reef project develops and moves towards construction.

 NSW DPI has also deployed a number of artificial reefs in estuaries along the states coast.
 For locations and further information please visit Estuarine - artificial reefs.